gnuunixchad/dotfiles/README.md

 All emails from me will be signed by the same GPG key that I sign commits with:
 - Import my key: `gpg --recv-keys 117094DA1AEA0835E4ED0770F7476912AA224CAC`
 - Download or copy at [here](./unixchad.asc)
+- Always encrypt your emails with my public key if you know how to.

 ## License
 I am the author of every file with the following disclaimer: